ivanportillo/audiense-soundcloud/README.md

 ### Example

 You can see a video example of what we’d love to see done in `soundcloud_player.mp4`.
-You’re free to use whatever styles you like but you can also try to get as close as possible to the given example.
+You’re free to use whatever styles you like but you can n try to get as close as possible to the given example.

 ### Hints